UCONN

 don’t store relationship data well.
 NoSQL databases can store relationship data

-— they just store it differently
+they just store it differently than relational databases do.

-In fact, when compared with relational databases, many find modeling relationship data in NoSQL databases to be easier than in
+In fact, when compared with relational databases, many find modeling relationship data in NoSQL databases to be easier than in relational databases, because related data doesn’t have to be split between tables.

 NoSQL data models allow related data to be nested within a single data structure.